 Jay Housgard is the pro bono coordinator with NIJC's LGBT Immigrant Rights Initiative.
 Prior to joining NIJC, Jay worked as a paralegal with Immigration Counseling Service, Oregon's largest non-profit immigration legal service provider.
 He graduated magna cum laude from Oregon State University with a Bachelor of Arts in Spanish in.
 He also received a master’s in teaching Spanish as a world language while living in Spain.

-Ashley Huebner is the managing attorney of NIJC's Asylum Project, which provides pro bono representation to more than 500 asylum seekers each year.
+Ashley Huebner, associate director of legal services, oversees NIJC's Asylum Project and immigrant children's programs.
 Ashley conducts legal trainings and provides technical support to pro bono attorneys representing individuals seeking asylum, Special Immigrant Juvenile Status, and other relief through NIJC.
 She specializes in asylum issues related to gender-based claims and unaccompanied children and regularly speaks at national conferences regarding these and other asylum topics.
 Ashley is actively involved in impact litigation related to complex asylum issues, including gender and gang-based asylum claims, the particular social group definition, and the terrorism-related inadmissibility grounds.
 Ashley received her B.A. from Marquette University and her J.D. from Boston University School of Law.

 Lupita Jimenez-Hand is a staff attorney with NIJC’s Immigrant Children’s Protection Project.
 She earned her J.D. from Chicago-Kent College of Law in May 2018 with a Certificate in Public Interest Law.
 While in law school, Lupita was an extern at NIJC on the Immigrant Children’s Protection Project, an intern at the Domestic Violence Legal Clinic, and, most recently, volunteered at the South Texas Family Residential Center in Dilley, TX.
 She sat for the IL Bar Exam in July and is awaiting results.